Ringo Rama: Music and lyrics

 Starr wanted to include a Roy Orbison "growl" on the song "Memphis in Your Mind", and proceeded to call Orbison's widow, Barbara Orbison; she sent him a "growl" on a CD, with a message "I'm sending over a growl".
 The song also features Gilmour on guitar.
-The title for "Trippin' on My Own Tears" came about during a night out between Starr and Hudson when Hudson said "I was trippin' on my own tears, I was so down" and Starr replied "That's just a great line".
+The title for "Trippin' on My Own Tears" came about during a night out between Starr and Hudson when the two of them overheard a diner at the next table say, "I was trippin' on my own tears, I was so down," and Starr replied, "That's just a great line".
 The country-influenced "Write One for Me" was a duet with Willie Nelson, who sang on it at Starr's suggestion.
 Starr had a phone call with his lawyer, who was also Hudson's lawyer, to "tell them to write one for me, so they did—but they wrote a song with that as the title!"
 At that point the song was unfinished, but was later finished when they got together.
 Asked if "Love First, Ask Questions Later" was like another part of the Beatles' "All You Need Is Love", Starr responded that the song is how he feels "the world should be and my hope that we all might stay in love."